swaptacular/swpt_creditors/README.md

      hexadecimal (lowercase).
 For example, for debtor ID equal to 10, the routing key will be "00.00.00.00.00.00.00.0a".

-   - **`policies_out`**: For policy change notifications that must be sent to the subsystem that is responsible for performing automatic circular trades.
+   - **`to_trade`**: For policy change notifications that must be sent to the subsystem that is responsible for performing automatic circular trades.
 The routing key will represent the highest 24 bits of the MD5 digest of the creditor ID.
 For example, if the creditor ID is 123, the routing key will be "1.1.1.1.1.1.0.0.0.0.0.1.0.0.0.0.0.1.1.0.0.0.1.1".